 “Is the pope Catholic?”
 I said, turning toward the sound of his voice.

 He opened the cooler.

 I had no idea.
 I couldn’t see anything other than a faint V-shaped silhouette of the canyon walls and stars sparkling overhead.
 I turned on my headlamp.

 “Where’s my shoe?”
 I spotted my left Croc on the food box beside me, but not my right.
 “I think that was my shoe.”

-“If you fell in here without a life vest, you’d die,” Lars said from across the boat.
+“If you fell in here without a life vest, you’d die,” Lars’ voice boomed in the dark from across the boat.
 His 280-plus trips down the river had worn him into a realist.
 “Maybe you’d resurface ten days later downstream like dead bodies do.
 Probably after Lava Falls somewhere.
 Or maybe you’d just stay in the river.
 Yeah, that shoe is gone.”

 I took a long swig of beer.
 Josh did the same.
 I shrugged and said, “It could have been worse.
 It could have been the beer.”

 “The first rule of being a river guide is to keep your shoes on your feet,” Lars said.
 “If you step on a stick and it goes through your foot, or you get even a simple infection, you’re getting helicoptered out.
 Trip’s over.
 What are you going to say to your clients then?”